hpcleuven/VscDocumentation/source/access/mfa_login.rst

          :alt: firewall_link_mfa

       Copy-paste the provided link in a browser and follow it.
-      Note that when using PuTTY or MobaXTerm, simply highlighting the link with your mouse will copy the URL to your clipboard.
+      Note that when using PuTTY or MobaXterm, simply highlighting the link with your mouse will copy the URL to your clipboard.
       Avoid using 'CTRL-C', or it will send a ``SIGINT`` signal interrupting your process instead of performing a copy operation.